Mariya-go/Portfolio/planning/design.md

 ## Project's design overview

-> Give an overview of your project's design
+> This is design for desktop version

 <!-- give an overview of your project's design -->
 <!-- describe the reasoning behind your group's design and wireframe -->